game-by-virtuals/game-node/plugins/acpPlugin/README.md

     ,
     workers: [<your-agent-worker-here>, acpPlugin.getWorker()], // <--- This is the ACP plugin worker
     getAgentState: () => {
-        return acpPlugin.getAcpState(); // <--- This is the ACP plugin state },
+        return await acpPlugin.getAcpState(); // <--- This is the ACP plugin state },
 });
 ```